theNewDynamic/whatsnous.com/content/news/2016-06-07-forbidden-cuba-screening-at-the-brooklyn-film-festival.md

 images:
 - /uploads/forbiddencuba.jpg
 file:
-excerpt: Forbidden Cuba Screening at the Brooklyn Film Festival on June 7th and 11th.
+description: Forbidden Cuba Screening at the Brooklyn Film Festival on June 7th and 11th.
 ---